 Welcome to Season 4!

-But this fall, we’re back–with eight new episodes plus one bonus episode.
+This fall, we’re back–with eight new episodes plus one bonus episode.
 This season we’re focusing on churches and Christian communities who are learning how to address the climate crisis together, as an essential aspect of their discipleship.
 We have a terrific variety of guests to share with you, and we’re confident you’ll discover some wisdom to share with your own faith community.

 Thanks for listening!
-And welcome to Season 4.

 Refugia is a biological term for habitats in nature where life endures in times of crisis.
-In the first three seasons of the Refugia Podcast, we explored the concept of refugia both literally and as a metaphor, discovering how people of faith can become people of refugia—nurturing life-giving spaces in the earth, in our human cultural systems, and in our spiritual communities even in this time of severe disturbance.
+In the four seasons of the Refugia Podcast, we have explored the concept of refugia both literally and as a metaphor, discovering how people of faith can become people of refugia—nurturing life-giving spaces in the earth, in our human cultural systems, and in our spiritual communities even in this time of severe disturbance.

 For grammar geeks: “Refugia” is plural.
 “Refugium” is singular.
 I try to keep this straight, but both I and my guests mess it up sometimes.
 Meanwhile, the phrase “people of refugia” seems to reconstrue the word as a singular quality or state of being.
 I like this term enough, obviously, to put up with the confusing linguistic issues involved!